9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 We think that (relevant) instant answers provide for a much better search experience, and so we'd love to show them for as many queries as possible.

-We hope that you will consider helping to make some!
+We hope that you will consider helping to make some.
 Here's why you might want to:

 * Improve search results in areas you personally search and care about, e.g. [programming documentation](https://duckduckgo.com/?q=perl+split), [gaming](https://duckduckgo.com/?q=roll+3d12+%2B+4) or [entertainment](https://duckduckgo.com/?q=xkcd).
 * Increase usage of your own projects, e.g. [APIs](https://duckduckgo.com/?q=cost+of+living+nyc+philadelphia).